huundvnm-source/df64-control-board/README.md

 - Connect the board's USB to your computer.
 - If external peripherals (displays, sensors) are used, consult the pin definitions in `include/` or `src/main.cpp`.
+- Push button connects to D5 (GPIO14) with internal pullup, active low (ground to active).
+- Relay module connects to D6 (GPIO12), recommend 220V/10VAC.
+- Entire system powered by 5VDC 1A adapter.

+## Working:

+- Relay off on startup
+- Press and hold push button (>500ms): relay on until released.
+- Press button: relay on; press again to off.
+Auto off after 60s without any press to protect motor.

 ## Code overview (`src/main.cpp`)